syncfusion-content/wpf-docs/wpf/TreeGrid/Load-On-Demand.md

 ![WPF TreeGrid Asynchronous Load on demand support](Getting-Started_images/wpf-treegrid-async-on-demand-load.gif)

-N> You can refer to our [WPF TreeGrid](https://www.syncfusion.com/wpf-controls/treegrid) feature tour page for its groundbreaking feature representations.
-You can also explore our [WPF TreeGrid example](https://github.com/syncfusion/wpf-demos) to know how to render and configure the treegrid.
+N> Refer to our [WPF TreeGrid](https://www.syncfusion.com/wpf-controls/treegrid) feature tour page for its groundbreaking feature representations.
+You can also explore our [WPF TreeGrid example](https://github.com/syncfusion/wpf-demos) to learn how to render and configure the treegrid.